omaryup/Data_Analysis_Portfolio/README.md

 - 👋 Hi, and welcome!

+- I am a Finance major with over 3 years of experience in Asset Management and trade settlement Operations.
+I have experience supporting different businesses such as Fixed Income, Real Estate, and Retirement.

+- I am highly interested in pursuing a career in Data and passionate about technology, and its applications to finance.

+- I graduated Cum Laude in 2018 and I am super interested in Data Analytics roles focused on the Financial Industry.
+Fun fact: I love stargazing, and I am a self-taught drummer.

 - :dart: This is a portfolio created to display my technical and visualization skills on Python, SQL and Tableau.
 # "Financial_Data_Info.py"